microsoft/WhatTheHack/040-AKS_in_Azure/Student/01-containers.md

 Create an Azure Container Registry.
 Build the API and Web images in this repository and store them in your new ACR.

-The application we will use in this FastHack has three components, as the following picture describes: a [web](./resources/web) tier offers an HTML portal that shows the information produced by the [api](./resources/api)], that in its turn access a **database** with a simple query that shows the database version:
+The application we will use in this hack has three components, as the following picture describes: a [web](./Resources/web) tier offers an HTML portal that shows the information produced by the [api](./Resources/api)], that in its turn access a **database** with a simple query that shows the database version.
+You will find the source code for each application in the files supplied for this hack:

 ![app architecture](./images/app_arch.png)

-One of these options:
+You can fulfill the challenge with either one of these two options:

 1. Using your local Docker installation:
   - Deploy the **database** as a SQL Server as container in your local machine